oracle-samples/oci-streaming-datasync-sample/README.md

 _Streaming_

+Streaming is a good fit for any use case in which data is produced and processed continually and sequentially in a publish-subscribe messaging model.
+Additionally, it can connect to Service Connector Hub which means that you can designate a stream as a data source, use Oracle Cloud Infrastructure Functions to process the stream's messages.
+It is also is  a fully managed and scalable OCI service.
+Customers need to pay only for what they use, making the service attractive for workloads with large spikes in usage.

 There are 2 types of streams used.

 •	A stream, DataSyncStream for storing the posted data from the source application/s.